 Heat a large heavy pot over medium-high heat.
 Add the ham hock and let it sear in the pot for a few minutes.

-Add the butter and let it melt with the ham hock.
+Add the oil and let it melt with the ham hock.

 Add the vegetables to the pot and sprinkle them with Kosher salt.

-Stir the vegetables with the butter and let them sweat until soft and tender, about 10 minutes
+Stir the vegetables with the oil and let them sweat until soft and tender, about 10 minutes

 Add the white wine and scrape any browned bits off of the bottom of the pot.